EdwardDo69/D3T/README.md

 Note that if you provide a relative model path, the `$model_path` is the relative path to `cvpods`.
 It is recommended to use the absolute path for loading the right model.

 ## Checkpoint
-To facilitate the verification of our results, we provide our checkpoint for the FLIR dataset.
+To facilitate the verification of our results, we provide our checkpoint for the `FLIR dataset`.
 Please download it from the following [link](https://drive.google.com/file/d/1M7WXOrAUusKRmhi4ewU-xj57nfXPYMjz/view?usp=drive_link).

 ## Acknowledgement
 This repo is developed based on Harmonious Teacher and cvpods.
 Please check [Harmonious Teacher](https://github.com/kinredon/Harmonious-Teacher) and [cvpods](https://github.com/Megvii-BaseDetection/cvpods) for more details and features.